Skip to content

 Angelin Cheng, MD is completing a Geriatric Fellowship at University of California San Francisco.

-Karina Chavez, MD, is a primary care provider in Adult Medicine with The Permanente Medical Group at Kaiser Permanente Pinole Medical Center.
+Karina Chavez, MD, is a primary care provider at Kaiser Permanente Pinole Medical Center.

-Jessica Himmelstein, MD, MPH, is completing a two-year Harvard Medical School Fellowship in General Medicine and Primary Care at Cambridge Hospital (Boston, MA).
+Jessica Himmelstein, MD, MPH, completed a two-year Harvard Medical School Fellowship in General Medicine and Primary Care at Cambridge Hospital (Boston, MA) then returned to her home state of Suth Carolina where she works as a Primary care provider at a FQHC.

-Chelsea Gong, MD, is a Geriatrics Fellow at the University of California Los Angeles.
+Chelsea Gong, MD, completed a Geriatrics Fellowship at the University of California Los Angeles and is now a faculty Geriatrician at UCDSF-Fresno.

 Kristine Gu, MD, MPH, is an Endocrinology Fellow at Massachusetts General Hospital.